deankoch/UYRW_data/markdown/demo_baseflow.md

 Right now the database only includes the contents of `fname.eg` (‘aquifer\_day.txt’), and `rswat_output()` only reports the files currently in the SWAT+ project folder (“TxtInOut”).
-To get an exhaustive list of possible outputs, `rswat_output` will run a (1-day) simulation, requesting all outputs, then parse the output files before restoring the original state of the project folder
+To get an exhaustive list of possible outputs, rswat can optionally run a short (1-day) simulation, requesting all outputs, in order to parse all output file headers (before restoring the original state of the project folder)

 ``` r
 # build database of SWAT+ outputs using `loadall` flag